Civilization: Characteristics

+Civilizations can show varying degrees of social mobility and social stratification.

 Economically, civilizations display more complex patterns of ownership and exchange than less organized societies.
 Living in one place allows people to accumulate more personal possessions than nomadic people.
 Some people also acquire landed property, or private ownership of the land.
 Because a percentage of people in civilizations do not grow their own food, they must trade their goods and services for food in a market system, or receive food through the levy of tribute, redistributive taxation, tariffs or tithes from the food producing segment of the population.
 Early human cultures functioned through a gift economy supplemented by limited barter systems.
 By the early Iron Age, contemporary civilizations developed money as a medium of exchange for increasingly complex transactions.
 In a village, the potter makes a pot for the brewer and the brewer compensates the potter by giving him a certain amount of beer.
 In a city, the potter may need a new roof, the roofer may need new shoes, the cobbler may need new horseshoes, the blacksmith may need a new coat and the tanner may need a new pot.
 These people may not be personally acquainted with one another and their needs may not occur all at the same time.
 A monetary system is a way of organizing these obligations to ensure that they are fulfilled.
 From the days of the earliest monetarized civilizations, monopolistic controls of monetary systems have benefited the social and political elites.

 The transition from simpler to more complex economies does not necessarily mean an improvement in the living standards of the populace.
 For example, although the Middle Ages is often portrayed as an era of decline from the Roman Empire, studies have shown that the average stature of males in the Middle Ages (c.
 500 to 1500 CE) was greater than it was for males during the preceding Roman Empire and the succeeding Early Modern Period (c.
 1500 to 1800 CE).
 Also, the Plains Indians of North America in the 19th century were taller than their "civilized" American and European counterparts.
 The average stature of a population is a good measurement of the adequacy of its access to necessities, especially food, and its freedom from disease.

 Writing, developed first by people in Sumer, is considered a hallmark of civilization and "appears to accompany the rise of complex administrative bureaucracies or the conquest state".
 Traders and bureaucrats relied on writing to keep accurate records.
 Like money, the writing was necessitated by the size of the population of a city and the complexity of its commerce among people who are not all personally acquainted with each other.
-However, writing is not always necessary for civilization, as shown by the Inca civilization of the Andes, which did not use writing at all but except for a complex recording system consisting of knotted strings of different lengths and colours: the "Quipus", and still functioned as a civilized society.
+However, writing is not always necessary for civilization, as shown by the Inca civilization of the Andes, which did not use writing at all but except for a complex recording system consisting of knotted strings of different lengths and colours: the quipus, and still functioned as a civilized society.